Twins vs. Diamondbacks Player Props Betting Odds

-Those looking to place a player prop wager can find odds on Carlos Correa, Corbin Carroll and others in the Minnesota Twins-Arizona Diamondbacks matchup at Target Field on Friday at 8:10 PM ET.
+Player prop betting options for Carlos Correa, Corbin Carroll and others are available in the Minnesota Twins-Arizona Diamondbacks matchup at Target Field on Saturday, starting at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!